codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_WP_GlobalVariablesOverride.md

-Warns about overwriting WordPress native global variables.Provides a bootstrap for the sniffs, to reduce code duplication.
+Warns about overwriting WordPress native global variables.
+Provides a bootstrap for the sniffs, to reduce code duplication.